cosmosio/shallow-diff/README.md

 CHANGELOG
 =========

+## 0.0.5 - 9 JUN 2015

+* Also update to simple loop 0.0.4 to remove its dependency on assert.
+Thanks to [@markdalgleish](https://twitter.com/markdalgleish).

 ## 0.0.4 - 7 MAY 2015

 * Remove dependency on assert and replace with own function.
 Saves 17kb in the end after browserfication.
 Thanks to [@tomekwi](https://github.com/tomekwi).